Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 How Do Supplements Cause Failed Drug Tests?

-Like some over-the-counter dietary supplements, performance-enhancing testosterone supplements may cause lab drug tests to fail due to certain ingredients.
+My investigation demonstrated that, similar to certain dietary supplements, performance-enhancing testosterone supplements can indeed lead to failed lab drug tests due to specific ingredients.

 Certain ingredients and artificial substances in these supplements may cause a false positive reading when lab drug analysts examine a person's body fluids for the presence of drugs or illegal substances.